 The prototype has an effective resolution of 50 megapixels per eye, according to co-founder Urho Konttori, and is being marketed as the first VR headset capable of offering ‘human-eye resolution’.

-Icelandic startup Viska got off to a flying start with a $1.2 million seed round, plus a $450,000 grant from Iceland’s Technology Development Fund.
+Icelandic tech startup Viska got off to a flying start with a $1.2 million seed round, plus a $450,000 grant from Iceland’s Technology Development Fund.

 The platform aims to transform employee training, via an AI-powered knowledge game.
 This game adapts to the user’s individual learning requirements and knowledge base to create a versatile medium for employee training.

 Taking the form of a mobile app, Viska is designed to be accessible, and easy to use.
 Training managers can create content for their employee teams, and even monitor progress, helping them to focus their efforts more effectively.

 CEO Vala Halldorsdóttir has stated that the investments received will help to expedite product development for this tech startup and fund international marketing efforts.

 Founded by Camilla Hessellund Lastein and Kasper Enggaard Krog in 2015, Danish tech startup Lix aims to combat the prohibitive expenses faced by most students, due to the high price of essential course literature.